- Rapid City

 Breathe life into your career.

 Breathing is a privilege many of us may take for granted.
 However, those with cardiopulmonary diseases know just how hard breathing can be.
 At SDSU, you can become a Registered Respiratory Therapist (RRT) and help patients manage their breathing obstacles.
-To better fit your schedule, you can complete your program in either Sioux Falls or Rapid City, South Dakota.
+To better fit your schedule, you can complete your program in Brookings, Huron, Madison, Sioux Falls, or Rapid City, South Dakota.

 Students in the SDSU Respiratory Care program are exposed to advanced technology and the latest respiratory equipment, to include:

 - Blood analyzing machines

 Students will develop skills and master concepts in:

 - Patient assessment

 - Hemodynamic analysis